luqian2017/Algorithm/LintCode/1566_Minimum-Difference/README.md

    Update the maxV and minDiff.
    pop the top, and push the candidate.
    Increment count.
-   If count > rLen * cLen, exit the loop
+   If one row's element reach the row's end, exit the loop
 3) return minDiff.